Last Updated on

 - 1/2 cup Irish Cream ie Baileys

 - 2 tablespoons butter – room temperature

 Butter the interior of a 9 x 13 cake pan.

 Tear or cube the french bread into pieces about an inch big and place in buttered cake pan.

 In a medium bowl, whisk together the custard ingredients until frothy.
 Pour on bread cubes.
 Push any bread cubes briefly into the custard that are not immersed.

 Let sit at room temperature for 30 minutes.

-For the streusel, stir together the flour, salt, and cinnamon.
+For the streusel, stir together the brown sugar, flour, salt, and cinnamon.
 Cut the butter into the dry ingredients until the mixture resembles large crumbs.

 Preheat the oven to 350 degrees.

 Bake UNCOVERED for an additional 10-15 minutes or until a knife inserted in the center comes out clean.